 Eye exercises are designed to help strengthen the muscles in your eyes so that they can once again function as they did in your youth.

 Using eye exercises to improve your vision naturally does take a little more time.
 Just like exercises to strengthen other muscles in your body, you have to stick with it.
 Eye exercises to naturally improve your presbyopia are most effective when performed on a regular basis just like any other exercise program.

-In order to get the best results from the eye exercise program, you may want to consider a change in your diet as well.
+In order to get the best results from eye exercises, you may want to consider a change in your diet as well.
 If you have the time, a well balanced diet high in vitamins C, E, and A can help provide the nutrients that yours eyes need for optimal health.

 Most of the vitamins and minerals that provide the highest benefits for you vision can be found in fruits and vegetables.
 However, we know that many people today just don’t have the time to prepare and eat a totally natural diet.
 For people with active, or hectic, lifestyles, a vitamin supplement geared towards eye health may be the best solution.

 Before starting a vitamin supplement, you should always speak with your medical practitioner first.
 This can be especially important if you are already taking other prescription medicines.
 Even though vitamins are good for you there is a chance that they could react badly with one of the medications you are currently taking.
 By taking action now, you can drastically improve your eyesight later on down the road.
 You may even be able to avoid presbyopia entirely!